Empowering freedoms and connections

 - Give in person at any library location.

-- Give online through the following dedicated funds managed by the Oak Park-River Forest Community Foundation.
+- Give online (see below) through the following dedicated endowment funds, all managed by the Oak Park-River Forest Community Foundation.

 NEW!
 Jim Madigan Oak Park Public Library Staff Education Fund.
 Give now in honor of Jim and his 25 years of service and to provide additional resources for the educational advancement of Oak Park Public Library staff.